omondiEric/whereYouArt/paper_prototype/paper-prototype.md

 ![Interesting Art](info_bubbles.jpg){:height="50%" width="50%"}

 Once a user is viewing a past gallery, they can touch an art piece and the app displays the title and artist of the piece.
 In addition, they have to option to learn more by clicking on the “Learn more” information bubble.
+The user will know what past gallery they are looking at as it will be labeled on the top of the screen.

 ![More Info](more_info.jpg){:height="50%" width="50%"}